p-runge/fsxa-pattern-library/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+### Testing

+Test files are co-located, meaning they are placed next to the unit they are primarily testing.
+When running `npm run test:unit` all files ending with `*.spec.ts(x)` in the `src` folder are considered for the test run.
+You may override this behavior by altering the `jest.config.js` in the repository root.
+The library `@testing-library/vue` is used as an opinionated testing framework, adhering to its primary principle
+> The more your tests resemble the way your software is used, the more confidence they can give you.

+This framework is a thin wrapper around the default testing capabilities of the `@vue/test-utils`.
+Refer to the [testing library documentation](https://testing-library.com/docs/vue-testing-library/intro) for more information.

 ## Legal Notices
 FSXA-Pattern-library is a product of [e-Spirit AG](http://www.e-spirit.com), Dortmund, Germany.
 The FSXA-Pattern-library is subject to the Apache-2.0 license.